hindutva/hindutva.github.io/rivals/abe-disease/christianity/anti-pagan/_index.md

     - South Korea 2018 [PP](https://www.news24.com/SouthAfrica/Local/Peoples-Post/protest-against-forced-conversions-20180205).
 - Ganging up against pagan states: Japanese pre-WW2 example.

+## Normative inversion
+> I shall not speak of the ancient errors common to all races, that bound the whole of humanity fast before the coming of Christ in the flesh.
+I shall not enumerate the devilish monstrosities [ʻportenta ... diabolica', which Giles’ translation renders as ‘diabolical idols'] of my land, numerous almost as those that plagued Egypt, some of which we can see today, stark as ever, inside and outside deserted city walls: outlines still ugly, faces still grim.
+I shall not name the mountains and hills and rivers, once so pernicious, now useful for human needs, on which, in those days, a blind people heaped divine honours [*divinus honor ... cumulabatur').
+> - Gildas a British Christian in 540 CE

 ## Doctrine of "discovery"
 Doctrine of "discovery" - appropriation of non-christian territory.